To be eligible, you’ll need to meet specific requirements. You must:

 - Meet other eligibility requirements including satisfactory academic progress (as defined by PHEAA)

-You’ll need to complete the FAFSA to be considered for Pell Grants.
+You’ll need to complete the FAFSA to be considered for PA State Grants.
 Your FAFSA information will be electronically transmitted to PHEAA.

 PA State Grant Form